kaivi/riek/README.md

 The build process does not work with Node v6 at the moment: use [Node Version Manager](https://github.com/creationix/nvm), or just plain Node v5.6.0.

-1. Clone this repo locally, run `npm install`
+1. Clone this repo locally, run `npm i`
 2. Make your changes
 3. Do `npm run build` to compile the lib and demo
 4. Open `index.html` and check if it works